-The new get rich quick scheme’96 spend all your money.
+The new get rich quick scheme: spend all your money.

 Many experts advise to save piles of money diligently and invest in slow money.
 This is terrible advice for many people.
-It creates a conservative mindset that can adversely impact not only their finances but also the rest of their lives.
+It creates a conservative mindset that can adversely impact their finances and the rest of their lives.

-Staying slightly off balance, and pressing forward can be more important than having a huge savings.
-There are lots of potential investments that require a bit of bravery, such as real estate, or starting a business that can be super rewarding.
+Staying off-balance slightly and pressing forward can be more important than having a huge savings account.
+Many potential investments require a bit of bravery, such as real estate or starting a business that can be super rewarding.

 Keeping your money in the field keeps you hungry